-The majority of rising sophomores (students with less than 3 semesters completed by the end of the Spring term) will select housing during the summer into traditional doubles and remaining single rooms.
+The majority of rising sophomores (students with less than 3 semesters completed living on campus by the end of the Spring term) will select housing during the summer into traditional double and triple rooms as well as any remaining single rooms.
 Rising sophomores have the opportunity to apply for Residential Learning Communities during the Spring semester.
-Rising sophomores will also be able to apply for block housing (a process by which 4-6 individuals can apply to live in rooms in a cluster near each other).
-Applications for block housing selection will be granted on a space available basis over the summer, prior to sophomore housing selection
+Rising sophomores will also be able to apply for block housing (a process by which 3-6 individuals may apply to live in rooms in a cluster near each other).

-Rising sophomores will also have a limited ability to participate in apartment selection if they are part of a junior or senior application (for more information see juniors/seniors section).
-In the event rising juniors and seniors do not fill all available apartments there will be a second apartment selection process in the Spring where sophomores will have the opportunity to fill an entirely open apartment.
+Rising sophomores will also have a limited ability to participate in apartment selection if they are part of a junior or senior group (for more information see Upper Years room selection).

-Rising Sophomores interested in living with a person of an opposite sex or gender should contact the Office of Residential Life to submit a request for open housing.
-Assignments to open housing will be made on a space available basis.
-Open Housing spaces will be located in co-ed by door Terraces, Emerson Hall and the Apartments.
-Rising Juniors and Seniors will be given priority for apartment spaces.
-Rising Sophomores will be given priority for spaces in Emerson Hall and co-ed by door Terraces.
-Anyone submitting a request who is awarded an open housing space will be housed manually by the Office of Residential Life based upon preferences provided at the time of request.
+Rising sophomores interested in living with a person of another gender can do so through creating a mixed gender roommate/apartment-mate group.
+Open Housing spaces will be available in co-ed by door Terraces, Emerson Hall, and the Circle and Garden apartments.
+Rising juniors and seniors will be given priority for apartment spaces.
+Rising sophomores will be given priority for spaces in Emerson Hall and co-ed door spaces in the Terraces.
 All assignments will be final until the fall wait list becomes available in late August.

 Circle and Garden Apartments